AI Readiness is a Sales Problem, Not Just a Compliance One

 A typical company receiving one of these questionnaires does one of three things:

-1. Assigns it to the engineering team, who spends two weeks pulling answers from five different people
+- Assigns it to the engineering team, who spends two weeks pulling answers from five different people across legal, security, and infrastructure

-2. Assigns it to legal, who writes safe but generic answers that don't inspire confidence
+- Assigns it to legal, who writes safe but generic answers that don't inspire confidence and get escalated by the procurement team

-3. Doesn't respond at all and loses the deal silently
+- Doesn't respond at all and loses the deal silently — often without ever knowing a questionnaire was the reason

 Why this is fundamentally an automation problem